Kauri are among the world's mightiest trees, growing to more than 50 m tall, with trunk girths of up to 16 m and living for more than 2,000 years.

 Creating secure environments

 Waipoua is home to Tane Mahuta, king of the forest and the largest remaining kauri tree in the country.
-The 1500 year old Tane Mahuta is 51.5 metres tall, with a girth of 13.77 metres.
-The second and third largest kauri trees can also be found in the Waipoua Forest: Te Matua Ngahere and the McGregor Kauri.
+The 1,500 year old Tane Mahuta is 51.5 m tall, with a girth of 13.77 m.

 A lasting reminder of the once-thriving kauri industry are the kauri dams.
 Kauri driving dams were built by loggers to drive large quantities of kauri logs downstream from remote areas.
 While they played a major role in the destruction of the forest, they were also impressive engineering feats, built without drawings or detailed calculations, yet able to withstand the pressure of tonnes of water and kauri logs which were swept through with tremendous force when the dam was tripped.